scientific-python/repo-review/README.md

 Feel free to request your plugin be added to this list.

 - [sp-repo-review][]: Checks based on the [Scientific-Python Development Guide][].
+- [validate-pyproject][]: Adds a check to validate pyproject sections, also supports plugins.

 ## Links